 3. Traffic and Infrastructure:

-Comparatively, the traffic in Indianapolis isn’t that bad.
+When it comes to traffic in Carmel vs Fishers, you should first know that comparatively, the traffic in Indianapolis isn’t that bad.
 Most cities as big as Indy actually have much worse traffic.
 But for the sake of comparison, the traffic is probably a little bit worse in Fishers.
 This is due in part to I-69, one of Indiana’s busiest highways, running right through it.